MEDICATION AIDE PROGRAM

 Social Security card

-US High School Diploma or GED (Online High School Diplomas cannot be accepted)
+US High School Diploma or GED (Online High School Diploma cannot be accepted)

 FOREIGN diploma will be accepted ONLY if evaluated

-Must currently be Texas state Certified Nurse aide working in a nursing home and/ or assisted living facility OR
+Must currently be Texas state Certified Nurse aide working directly with a nursing home and/ or assisted living facility OR

 Must be a non-certified employee of an assisted living facility for 90 days or more